 The Association was formed in November 2001 with the following aims and objectives:

 Laparoscopic surgery is undergoing rapid advancement, and techniques are becoming more complicated & challenging.
 Never has it been more important for the multi-disciplinary team to work together to achieve optimum patient care.
 We believe that to do so effectively, it is essential for the team to be educated together.
-To further this aim, ALTS has two conferences a year held in conjunction with ALS.
+To further this aim, ALTS shares its Annual Scientific Meeting (ASM) with the ALSGBI.
 The programme includes separate sessions for surgeons and for theatre staff, thus enabling members to choose talks appropriate to their area of interest and level of expertise.

-ALTS will only be successful if practitioners support the association annual membership is only £20 a year and this allows you to have reduced rates to attend the ALSGBI day at ASGBI and the autumn meeting which is two days long.
-The rates are extremely reasonable for ALTS members and this is because council is very keen and committed to attracting all members of the surgical team.
+ALTS will only be successful if practitioners support the Association, annual membership is only £33 a year and this allows you to have reduced rates to attend the ALSGBI ASM in the autumn which is two days long.
+The rates are extremely reasonable for ALTS members and this is because Council is very keen and committed to attracting all members of the surgical team.

 The meetings are an excellent opportunity to learn new techniques, acquire new knowledge and network with your peers.
 It also offers a fantastic opportunity for joint learning of the surgical team.